ibm-cloud-docs/ContinuousDelivery/cd_about.md

   <tr><td>
   <a href="https://console.bluemix.net/devops/setup/deploy?repository=https%3A%2F%2Fgithub.com%2Fopen-toolchain%2Fsimple-toolchain" target="_blank">“Develop a Cloud Foundry app” toolchain <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> <br><br>

-  Available in US South, US East, Germany, and United Kingdom
+  Available in US South, US East, Germany, Tokyo, and United Kingdom

   </td><td>
   With this toolchain, you can develop and deploy a Cloud Foundry app.
 By default, this toolchain uses a sample Node.js "Hello world" app, but you can link to your own GitHub repo instead.
 The toolchain is preconfigured for continuous delivery, source control, issue tracking, and online editing.	<br><br>